davepinch/pinchy.cc/content/topics/works/p/pink-floyd/the-wall/Another_Brick_in_the_Wall.md

 ---
-title: "Another Brick in the Wall (en.wikipedia.org)"
+title: "Another Brick in the Wall (Wikipedia)"
 retrieved: 2023-05-19
 excerpt: >-
   **"Another Brick in the Wall"** is a three-part composition on [Pink Floyd](/en.wikipedia.org/wiki/Pink_Floyd)'s 1979 rock opera *[The Wall](/en.wikipedia.org/wiki/The_Wall)*, written by bassist Roger Waters.
 "Part 2", a protest song against corporal punishment, and rigid and abusive schooling, features a children's choir.
 At the suggestion of producer Bob Ezrin, Pink Floyd added elements of disco.